cmundle/daniel-hildreth-portfolio/_portfolio/canoe-restaurant.markdown

 I have yet to eat at Canoe: I've dined at most of the other O&B restaurants and know for a fact that when something is said, they do a good job of living up to their word.
-The O&B Team wanted our concept for Canoe to be simple, not over the top like some of the previously designed sites we did for them.
-They loved the idea of putting the focus on photography and big type.
-To achieve this we utilized a non-cluttered approach to the overall design, applied respective image heights for different screen sizes, and used big type with large white space surround.
+The O&B Team wanted our concept for Canoe to be simple and clean, they loved the idea of putting the focus on photography and big type.
+To achieve this we utilized a non-cluttered approach to the overall design and applied respective image heights for different screen sizes.
+The whole team at Agency Dominion really came together to make this site as great as it is.

-Being a seasonal and Canadian focused menu means a lot of change and turn around: menus, imagery and ideas constantly needing to be updated.
-We focused on the ease of changing the look and feel and making it easy for the O&B Team to do it themselves.
 I cannot wait to celebrate a special occasion at Canoe with their signature panoramic city views!